YouTube Removes Newly-Surfaced Video Showing A Militia Shooting And Blowing Up A Replica Mosque

 In recent weeks, especially since the spread of demonstrably false videos in the wake of the school shooting in Parkland, Florida, YouTube has taken a harder stand against conspiracy theories flourishing on its platform, handing out warnings, known as strikes, to alt-right figures and outlets like Infowars.

 North Dakota Security Force III% is part of a larger nationwide anti-federal government militia called the Three Percenters.
-In recent years, the armed members of the group have attended anti-refugee and anti-Muslim protests that took place across the US last year.
-The militia has also attended protests against the building of mosques and other more notable events, such as the far-right and white supremacist rally in Charlottesville, Virginia last year.
-The group often states that it attends the protests, rallies and events to provide security.
+In recent years, the armed members of the group have attended anti-refugee and anti-Muslim protests that took place across the US.
+The militia has also attended protests against the building of mosques and other more notable events, such as the far-right and white supremacist rally in Charlottesville, Virginia, last year.
+The group often states that it attends the protests, rallies, and events to provide security.

-As of Wednesday evening the video had been removed from YouTube and replaced with the notice: "This video has been removed for violating YouTube's policy on hate speech."
+As of Wednesday evening the video had been removed from YouTube and replaced with a notice: "This video has been removed for violating YouTube's policy on hate speech."

-Last year, a bomb was set off at a mosque in a Minneapolis suburb and a mosque in Victoria, Texas was burned to the ground.
+Last year, a bomb was set off at a mosque in a Minneapolis suburb and a mosque in Victoria, Texas, was burned to the ground.
 Hate crimes against Muslim-Americans have been on the rise since 2015, according to data from the FBI.

 Asked if the FBI was investigating the militia based on the contents of the video, a spokesperson for the bureau said they had no comment, but added the agency only "investigates activity which may constitute a federal crime or pose a threat to national security" and "cannot initiate an investigation based solely on an individual’s race, ethnicity, national origin, religion, or the exercise of First Amendment rights."